Shruthi-Nadigoti/File_Uploader_pybossa/README.md

 This is Pybossa plugin to import the files from the local machine.

 ## Installation
-- Clone this repository paste it in pybossa/pybossa/plugins directory.
+- Clone this repository and rename it to file_uploader and paste it in pybossa/pybossa/plugins directory.
 - Make the following changes
    - Create frg.html file in pybossa/themes/default/templates/projects/tasks directory.
    - Write the following code in it